jaymccormick/765/readings.md

 - the Internet of Things is "marked largely by the design of *individual things*", resulting in a "*fragemented ecology*" that ignores in its design framework the methodical assemblage of things.
 - designing for the home means (or should mean) designing for methodical assemblages of things from multiple categories
 - detecting the unique, local methodical assemblage of things is a challenge for algorithms, e.g. machine learning
+- seemed to pull off a research paper that used the authors as the research subjects

 #### Misses
 - too much *italics* (one randomly picked page had 9 instances of *italics*)